Rai people: Occupations

-Farming is the main occupation of the Rai people.
-Mostly they cultivated maize, millet, wheat, mustard in dry terraces, and rice in the wet fields.
+Farming is the main occupation of the majority of Rai people.
+Mostly they cultivate maize, millet, wheat, mustard in dry terraces, and rice in the wet fields.
 The grains grown are mostly for their own daily needs such as to use in festivals and to feed the animals.
-Besides that they use it to make spirits and beer to sell at the bazar at the local market.
-In almost all households women raise buffalo, pigs and chickens, and they run tiny provision stores for supplementary income, especially used to sell homemade beer and alcohol (Lee, 2005:16).
+Besides that they use it to make spirits and beer for consumption and some sell at the bazar at the local market.
+In almost all households women Raise buffalo, pigs and chickens, and they run tiny provision stores for supplementary income, especially used to sell homemade beer and alcohol (Lee, 2005:16).